Your Liver MRI scan

 It does not hurt.

-You can’t eat or drink anything for 4 hours before your appointment.
+You can’t eat anything for 4 hours before your appointment.
+Only drink water or squash for 4 hours before your appointment.

 At your appointment you will meet a radiographer.
 They take the pictures.